repetere/modelscript/README.md

     rSquared: [Function: coefficientOfDetermination], // alias for coefficientOfDetermination
     pivotVector: [Function: pivotVector], // returns an array of vectors as an array of arrays
-    pivotArrays: [Function: pivotArrays], // returns a matrix of values by combining arrays into a matrix },
+    pivotArrays: [Function: pivotArrays], // returns a matrix of values by combining arrays into a matrix
+    standardScore: [Function: standardScore], // Calculates the z score of each value in the sample, relative to the sample mean and standard deviation.
+    zScore: [Function: standardScore], // alias for standardScore.
+  },
 }
 ```